Fall Quarterly Membership Meeting – Building Racial Equity: The Role of Philanthropy

 Building Racial Equity: The Role of Philanthropy

-Please join us for our Summer Quarterly Membership Meeting.
+Please join us for our Fall Quarterly Membership Meeting, which was originally scheduled for August.
 This two-part workshop provides an introduction to the roles, responsibilities, and opportunities for philanthropy to advance racial equity.
 The curriculum:

 - creates shared understanding of the history of the construction of race, and the impact of that construction on Black, Indigenous, and other People of Color;